renovatebot/parser-utils/README.md

 - We still would need to deal with variety of language-specific AST tree formats, which may or may not share some common specifics.

 This library is an attempt to fill the gap between these two approaches.
-It leverages `moo` tokenizer library, organizes tokens into trees and helps to query them.
+It leverages [moo](https://github.com/no-context/moo) tokenizer library, organizes tokens into trees and helps to query them.
+It's API is inspired by [parsimmon](https://github.com/jneen/parsimmon), though operates on parsed tokens instead of raw source code.

 ## Goals